mkiser/WTFJHT/faq.md

 **Why are you doing this?** Like many, I found the 2016 election cycle to be deeply confusing and frustrating.
 I'm a news junkie, but struggled to keep up with all the articles, blogs, tweets, Facebook posts, newsletters, podcasts, and broadcast news segments – and still make sense of everything.
 I don't see how any "normal" person with a job and/or family could actually make sense of things.
 They have a scarcity of time available to consume news, but the media environment is optimized for an abundance of news.
 I started WTFJHT as a personal project to log the biggest stories of the day so that I could keep track of what was going on.
 It was originally supposed to be more of a save-for-later checklist of articles to read when I got home from work, but quickly morphed into the current, daily compendium.

 **How do you decide what's in the daily update?** I try to approach the daily update like a front page editor at a newspaper would: focus on timeliness, impact, prominence, importance, conflict, and unexpectedness.
-This is further refined by framing WTFJHT's scope of coverage to the curiouser and curiouser news from in and around the Trump administration in particular, not politics in general.
-Together, WTFJHT serves as a single, daily summary of the most important events regarding the Trump administration.
+This is further refined by framing WTFJHT's scope of coverage to the curiouser and curiouser news from in and around the Trump and Biden administrations in particular – not politics in general.
+Together, WTFJHT serves as a single, daily summary of the most important events regarding the Trump and Biden administrations.

-**Where do you get your information?** I read broadly, visiting the homepages of (in no particular order) the New York Times, Washington Post, Politico, NPR, CNN, NBC News, CNBC, ABC News, CBS News, Wall Street Journal, Bloomberg, Axios, Daily Beast, Reuters, Associated Press, the Atlantic, the Guardian, BuzzFeed News, and a lot more.
-I use Nuzzel to surface links frequently shared by people I follow on Twitter.
-And, finally, I built [Current Status](https://currentstatus.io/) to aggregate recent, highly-cited stories, with an emphasis on depth and accuracy.
+**Where do you get your information?** I read broadly, visiting the homepages of (in no particular order) the New York Times, Washington Post, Politico, NPR, CNN, NBC News, CNBC, ABC News, CBS News, Wall Street Journal, Bloomberg, Axios, Daily Beast, Reuters, Associated Press, the Atlantic, the Guardian, and a lot more.
+I use several tools to surface links frequently shared across the social web.
+And, finally, I built [Current Status](https://currentstatus.io/) to aggregate recent, highly-cited stories, with an emphasis on original reqporting, depth, and accuracy.
 Together I try to triangulate on the most important stories of the day.

 **Hey, you're biased!** Humans making decisions about the relative importance of information is inherently biased.
-WTFJHT is the news through the lens of a person making decisions.
+WTFJHT is the news through the lens of a person making those decisions.
 With every summary I write and article I cite, I'm make a news-value judgement.
 Journalism is a set of ethics based on trust, truthfulness, fairness, integrity, independence, and accountability.
 WTF Just Happened Today is a reflection of these ethics, but with the following standards and practices applied:

 * WTFJHT takes a **neutral-ish position**.
 It's not intentionally partisan.
 It's purposefully fact-based.
 It focuses on clearly saying what happened, concisely presenting the facts, citing the primary and secondary sources, and moving on.